 A resident Indian can be given an RNOR status if

-- He/She has NOT been a resident in at least 2 out of the last 10 years.
+• He/She has NOT been a resident in at least 2 out of the last 10 years.

 OR

-- He/She has been in India for a period of 729 days or less during the last 7 financial years
+• He/She has been in India for a period of 729 days or less during the last 7 financial years

 If the person is an NRI who has just returned to India, he/she will be given the RNOR status if –

-- If the NRI has been outside of India for 9 out of the last 10 years, he can be an RNOR for 1 year.
+• If the NRI has been outside of India for 9 out of the last 10 years, he can be an RNOR for 1 year.

-- If the NRI has been in India for a period of 729 days or less during the last 7 financial years, he can be an RNOR for 3 years.
+• If the NRI has been in India for a period of 729 days or less during the last 7 financial years, he can be an RNOR for 3 years.

 Let us make this simple with an example.
 Ms. Shweta left for the United States in 2001.
-She returned to India in June 30th, 2017.
+She returned to India on June 30th, 2017.
 She will be considered as an RNOR for the financial year April 2017-March 2018.

 What about 2018-2019?

-She has been in India from June 30th, 2017 to March 31st 2019.
+She has been in India from June 30th, 2017 to March 31st, 2019.
 That is a total of 639 days which is less than 729.
 Therefore she will be treated as an RNOR in the financial year 2018-19.

 By March 31st, 2020, she would have been in India for 1005 days and therefore she will be treated as a resident Indian for the financial year 2019-2020.